Sanj718/xapps/_docs/custom-auto.md

 ### Loop Prevention

-xapps appends `?xgar=1` to redirect URLs by default to prevent infinite redirect loops.
+Geolocation Flow appends `?xgar=1` to redirect URLs by default to prevent infinite redirect loops.
 You can disable this parameter in settings if needed.

 ## Related Docs